An R project (an

 R-specific item templates

-R Tools for Visual Studio includes a number of templates for specific file types.
-You access these by right-clicking an R project and selecting Add > New Item..., through Project > Add New Item..., or through File > New > File... and selecting the R tab.
-The best way to explore these is to simply create a new project and insert files of each type.
+RTVS includes a number of templates for specific file types.
+You access templates by right-clicking an R project and selecting Add > New Item..., by selecting Project > Add New Item..., or by using File > New > File... and selecting the R tab.
+The best way to explore a template is to create a new project and insert files of each type.

-The Add > New Item... commands also display general file types that aren't listed below; with File > New > File... those types are contained instead on the General tab.
+The Add > New Item... commands also display general file types that aren't listed in the table; with File > New > File... those types are contained instead on the General tab.

 |R Script||A text file containing the same commands that can be entered on the R command line.|